WAPCOS Limited

 WAPCOS Limited, earlier known as Water and Power Consultancy Services (India) Limited, is an Indian consultancy service provider under the ownership of the Government of India and administrative control of the Ministry of Jal Shakti.
 The firm provides consultancy services in the fields of water resources, power and infrastructure.
 Launched in 1969, it is a "Mini Ratna" company with several projects across India, Asia and Africa.

 History

-WAPCOS Limited is a "Mini Ratna-I" Public Sector Enterprise under the aegis of the Ministry of Jal Shakti, Department of Water Resources, River Development & Ganga Rejuvenation.
-Incorporated on June 26, 1969, under the Companies Act, 1956; WAPCOS is a technology-driven Consultancy and Engineering, Procurement and Construction (EPC) organization with strong home country and global presence in the field of Water, Power and Infrastructure sectors.
-WAPCOS has the requisite experience & expertise to undertake Consultancy & EPC projects of any scale and complexity in the sectors of its operations.
+WAPCOS is a "Mini Ratna-I" Public Sector Enterprise under the aegis of the Ministry of Jal Shakti, Department of Water Resources, River Development and Ganga Rejuvenation.
+Incorporated on June 26, 1969, under the Companies Act, 1956, WAPCOS is a technology-driven consultancy and Engineering, Procurement, and Construction (EPC) organization.
+The company has a strong domestic and international presence across the Water, Power, and Infrastructure sectors.
+With extensive experience and technical expertise, WAPCOS is fully equipped to undertake consultancy and EPC projects of any scale and complexity within its areas of operation.